SFDO-Tooling/CumulusCI/docs/intro.rst

 * Run builds in continuous integration systems.
 * Create end-to-end browser tests and set up automation using `Robot Framework <https://robotframework.org/>`_.

-**Build anywhere.** Automation defined using CumulusCI is portable.
-It is stored in a source repository and can be run from your local command line, from a continuous integration system, or from a customer-facing installer.
+The automation defined using CumulusCI is portable.
+It's stored in a source repository and can be run from your local command line, from a continuous integration system, or from a customer-facing installer.
 CumulusCI can run automation on scratch orgs created using the Salesforce CLI, or on persistent orgs like sandboxes, production orgs, and Developer Edition orgs.

 **Build for anyone.** Automation defined using CumulusCI can support all roles working on a project: